MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaContactById.md

 ## SYNOPSIS
 Return the directory objects specified in a list of IDs.
 Some common uses for this function are to:

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgContactById](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgContactById?view=graph-powershell-1.0)

 ## SYNTAX